Deeptech founder · Positioning · Market realignment

 Executive Summary

-• From: Networking-dependent pipeline with low conversion and high energy drain
+• From: Relationship-dependent pipeline with weak conversion and high legitimacy maintenance costs

-• To: Expertise-led positioning with clear market differentiation and compounding authority
+• To: Expertise-led positioning with sharper differentiation and stronger market authority

-• Catalyst: Structural diagnosis of where performance was substituting for genuine traction
+• Catalyst: Strategic diagnosis revealing where social performance was replacing traction

 Background